ozanerdem/ozanerdem.github.io/_posts/2019-09-16-representation-in-sat.markdown

   original problem.

-For non-trivial instances, one almost always writes a script to generate the CNf file from your input data, otherwise keeping track of your variables becomes very difficult.
+For non-trivial instances, one almost always writes a script to generate the CNF file from your input data, otherwise keeping track of your variables becomes very difficult.
 You can see a sample script to generate `hamiltonian.cnf` [here](https://www.github.com/ozanerdem/ozanerdem.github.io/blob/master/cnf/generate_hamiltonian.py).